DJYoko/laravelTraining/README.md

-# Laravel Study
+# Laravel Training

 ## Content
-a sample application for Vote any content.
+a sample application for Vote.
 (ex: what is your favorite food??).

-## what I Study
+## What I Learned
 - Laravel basic setup
 - migrates
 - Seeder